salmanub/pb/src/pages/en/structural-consulting/index.md

 Our experience as Civil Engineers allows us to address a wide spectrum of structures, applying the same principles of technical rigor to each:

-* **In Building:** We analyze and design solutions for all types of properties: residential buildings, industrial warehouses, parking structures, single-family homes, etc. We focus on common problems such as floor slab reinforcement, beam and column repair, or foundation underpinning.
+* **In Buildings:** We analyze and design solutions for all types of properties: residential buildings, industrial warehouses, parking structures, single-family homes, etc. We focus on common problems such as floor slab reinforcement, beam and column repair, or foundation underpinning.
 * **In Civil Works:** We offer expert consulting for infrastructure.
 We perform bridge and footbridge inspections, analyze retaining wall and slope stability, and design repairs for large-scale concrete structures subject to demanding conditions.

 ## Advanced Solutions: Beyond Traditional Repair